 Gabled House, Igloo, Stucco House, Barrel Vault and Wall Oven

-The final step in choose your oven is selecting your trim and finish style.
+The final step in selecting a pizza oven is choosing your trim and finish style.
 There is a wide range of choices, and the decision is yours.
 For inspiration, take a look at our Photo site.

 The roof and finish over the oven dome serves three important purposes.
-It holds in the dome insulation, it protects the oven dome and cooking surface from water, and it presents the homeowner with the ability to choose from a wide range of architectural and finish styles.
+It holds in the dome insulation, it protects the oven dome and cooking surface from water, and it presents the homeowner with the ability of selecting a pizza oven from a wide range of architectural and finish styles.
 Outdoor ovens can be finished in one of three basic styles:

 The Igloo features an oven shape that follows the basic form of the dome and flue – hence the igloo.
 These ovens are typically covered with stucco and feature a brick or terra cotta arch over the opening.